angular/angular/TRIAGE_AND_LABELS.md

 * `priority` -- P0 through P4.
 P0 issues are "drop everything and do this now".
 P4 are nice to have.
 * `component` -- Which area of Angular knowledge this relates to.
 * `effort` -- Rough assessment of how much work this issue is.
-E.g. `effort: hour` means "probably a few hours of work".
+E.g. `effort: easy` means "probably a few hours of work".
 * `type` -- Whether this issue is a bug, feature, or other kind of task.